For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 He didn’t want to go back to the Turd, but since he didn’t know whether there would be funds to pay for a motel at all, he had to be careful.
 He wondered how Betty could pay for all of the things that still needed to be done, much less correcting all the crappy work Todd and his so-called “help” had done.

 He had to find a better place to eat on a regular basis that wouldn’t require him to get a line of credit to pay for two weeks worth of eating.
 Three weeks?
 Scott didn’t think that anything more than the kitchen cabinets could be fixed and finished in a week.
 Then the countertops and backboard tiling, the sink, the electrical outlets along the counter, under cabinet lighting...

 “What the fuck?!”
 He said aloud.
 What if it turned out to be even more time?

 After he pulled the Jeep into the motel parking lot, it both depressed him and comforted Scott that the same old man was on duty at the motel.
 Scott asked him to make sure the room was clean and Old Man told Scott if it wasn’t, to come back and he’d give him another room if wanted.
-Scott had the thought again to call Betti, but then decided that if the electricity didn’t come on by tomorrow, he’d call her for sure.
+Scott had the thought again to call Betty, but then decided that if he couldn’t get the electricity turned on by tomorrow, he’d call her for sure.
 He hated confrontation and he knew that he labeled a lot of issues that needed communication with people as confrontation and so was able to feed his avoidance issue on that basis.
 That his internet was less than reliable at the motel was a great backup for this.

 When he finally looked at his phone after a very hot and long shower, there were two texts, two legit emails and one new voicemail.
 The two texts were both from Brent, just asking how it was going and if he would be back any earlier as he may need his moving buddy before the end of December.